alexandrebarachant/kaggle-seizure-prediction-challenge-2016/README.md

 A total of 4 models were selected for the final ensemble (see table 2)

-**Preprocessing :** The Butterworth filter (5th order with 0.1-180 HZ cutoff ) was firstly applied to the raw data and then Ipartitioned  the raw data into non-overlapping 30s windows.
+**Preprocessing :** The Butterworth filter (5th order with 0.1-180 HZ cutoff ) was firstly applied to the raw data and then Ipartitioned  the raw data into non-overlapping 30s windows(for GLM model, I used non-overlapping 50s windows).
 A combination of arithmetic mean of individual analysis windows was used to aggregate them into a single probability score for each 10-minute segment.

-Total training time (including feature extraction) is estimated to less than 6 hours for these 4 models on my 8 GB RAM MacBook Pro .
+Total training time (including feature extraction) is estimated to less than 5 hours for these 4 models on my 8 GB RAM MacBook Pro .

 **Features** :